New York Child Victims Act

 How do I file a claim as a survivor of child sex abuse in New York?

 One of the most important steps in filing a claim for child sex abuse in New York is ensuring that you can prove all the elements described in this article.
 Hiring a law firm with experience handling child sexual abuse lawsuits is vital to help you receive a satisfactory outcome.
-Your child sex abuse lawyer can help you pursue criminal charges and file a civil claim to seek retribution against your abuser.
+Your New York child sex abuse lawyer can help you pursue criminal charges and file a civil claim to seek retribution against your abuser.

 Herman Law has extensive experience providing compassionate, client-focused advocacy to its clients.
 At no cost to you, contact Herman Law for a free consultation to determine your rights and receive the justice you deserve.